spatie/laravel-blade-x/README.md

 If you're using Vue components in combination with BladeX components, it might be worth prefixing your BladeX components to make them easily distinguishable from the rest.

-Setting a global prefix can easily be done before- or after registering components:
+Setting a global prefix can easily be done before or after registering components:

 ```php
 BladeX::component('my-alert', 'components.myAlert');